Geospatial Data Science for Public Health Surveillance

 Spatio-temporal disease intensity

-SIR+LGCP model allows us to identify high-risk locations and vulnerable populations to develop better strategies for disease prevention and control
+SIR+LGCP model allows us to identify high-risk locations and vulnerable populations to better develop strategies for disease prevention and control

 Velocities of disease spread